mikalagumbay/Shelved/README.md

     + I went to the TA and teachers for help and used ChatGPT and the internet to get more comfortable with git.
 + Favorite / most interesting part of this project
     + Working on the pages.
-+If you could do it over, what would you change?
++ If you could do it over, what would you change?
     + I would try my best to help set up the database quick and start early
 + What is the most valuable thing you learned?
     + The importance of starting work early and planning.